TaebinSung/EventizeFun/README.md

 # Reflection
-If I had more time to work on this project (which I will continuously), First of all i want to refactor codes so that the Customer model does not contain the save to Json functionality.
+If I had more time to work on this project (which I will continuously contribute), First of all i want to refactor codes so that the Customer model does not contain the save to Json functionality.
 I will extract codes and make a new class to represent a customer being able to save to Json.